Your money-making expert. Financial journalist, TV and radio personality.

-There have already been major changes announced for pensions.
-It used to be that you had to buy an annuity with three quarters of your pension pot when you retired, but in the Budget this year, Osborne announced that you will be able to do what you like with the money as of April 2015.
-But it’s only now that they’ve announced the plan to allow people to take the pension out in bits rather than have it in one go.
+It used to be that you had to buy an annuity with three quarters of your pension pot when you retired, but now you are able to do what you like with the money.

 Potentially yes, although it’s also a bit dangerous if you’re not a disciplined sort and you suddenly want extra cash in your late 50s.
 We’re all living longer (good thing) and that means we need more money to provide for our long retirements (not such a good thing).

 (a video that Jasmine made back in 2015)

 The more information you have, the better.
 Pensions are a complex product already and all the new changes makes it even harder to know what the situation is and what you should be doing about it.